hyperjump-io/json-schema-bundle/README.md

 # Hyperjump - JSON Schema Bundle

+JSON Schema Bundle (JSB) is an implementation of the official JSON Schema bundling process introduced in the Draft 2020-12 specification.
+Given a schema with external references, any external schemas will be embedded in the schema resulting in a Compound Schema Document with all the schemas necessary to evaluate the given schema.

+The bundling process allows schemas to be embedded without needing to modify any references which means you get the same output details whether you validate the bundle or the original unbundled schemas.

 JSON Schema Bundle (JSB) is built on [JSON Schema Core](https://github.com/hyperjump-io/json-schema-core).

 * Supported JSON Schema Dialects
   * draft-04 | draft-06 | draft-07 | Draft 2019-09 | Draft 2020-12
+  * Support for custom dialects can be configured
 * Schemas can reference other schemas using a different draft
 * Load schemas from filesystem (file://), network (http(s)://), or JavaScript